nash-ye/bbresolutions/readme.txt

 * This plugin requires bbPress 2.0 at least.

 bbResolutions, will let you set topic resolutions (Resolved, Not resolved and Not a question).
 It's very clean, flexible and easy-to-install plugin.
-It offer a simple API which you can use to match your needs, for an example, you can use the bbResolutions\Manager class to register more resolutions or unregister the ones you don't want to use.

 = Contributing =
 Developers can contribute to the source code on the [Github Repository](https://github.com/nash-ye/bbResolutions).

+== Installation ==

+* Upload bbResolutions folder to the plugins directory.
+* Activate the plugin through the 'Plugins' menu in WordPress.
+* Have fun :-)

 == Changelog ==

+= 0.2.3 =
+* Change the plugin textdomain to 'bbResolutions'.
+* Add a new widget to display a list of recent topics with an option to set the resolution.

 = 0.2.2 =
-* Fix Bug: bbPress & BuddyPress codes didn't loaded in some cases.
+* Fix Bug: bbPress or BuddyPress codes didn't loaded in some cases.

 = 0.2 =
 * Add the Arabic language.
-* Improve the plugin setup flow.
 * Display the topic-resolution sticker.

 = 0.1 =